MatthewCYLau/aws-sqs-jobs-processer/README.md

-# AWS SQS Jobs Processer
+# AWS SQS Jobs Processor

 A reference project to deploy a serverless jobs processor on AWS with Terraform